Conorjbr/Oliver-St-John-Gogarty/README.md

 Overall the responsiveness looked acceptable.
 I also checked all pages and manipulated screen size with the DevTools to check this and found results mostly acceptable.

-Following further review & discussoins with fellow students and my mentor.
-I realised that the responsiveness of my constacts page at 360px was infact not acceptable and I modified styling of this page further to improve this.
+Following further review & discussions with fellow students and my mentor.
+I realised that the responsiveness of my constacts page at 360px was in fact not acceptable and I modified styling of this page further to improve this.
 I mainly used dev tools to check resolution at the various sizes and once I got the hang of settting the screen width correctly I found this worked OK for me.
 I feel the responsiveness is acceptable at the various screen sizes.